somebeaver/Lowrider.js/README.md

   DOM's exist for a reason, and you should make sure you don't need one before adopting Lowrider.js.

-  Without a virtual DOM, your web component can only exist in the real DOM... the one the user sees.
-If you want to have "background" components, you'll need to hide them with CSS, and they can't execute code until they exist in the DOM.
+  Without a virtual DOM, your web components can only exist in the real DOM... the one the user sees.
+If you want to have "background" components, you'll need to hide them with CSS, and they can't execute code or listen for events until they exist in the real DOM.
 - Lowrider.js is designed for use with the light DOM and hasn't been tested with the Shadow DOM.